AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/PI-to-OCS/Set-up-PI-to-OCS/access-ocs-portal.md

 1. Navigate to the [OCS customer portal](https://cloud.osisoft.com).
 2. In the upper-right corner of the OCS portal window, click **Sign In**.
-3. In the **Specify Account ID or Company Alias** window, enter your account ID or company alias.
+3. In the **Specify Tenant ID or Company Alias** window, enter your Tenant ID or company alias.
 4. Click **Continue**.
-5. At the sign in window, sign in to OCS using an account assigned to the Account Administrator role.
+5. At the sign in window, sign in to your OCS Tenant using a user account that has Account Administrator privileges.

-<br>**Note.** In the screenshot below, the OCS account is configured to use both a Microsoft Account (MSA) and Google to sign in again.
+<br>**Note.** In the screenshot below, the OCS user is configured to use both a Microsoft Account (MSA) and Google to sign in again.
 Be sure to sign in to the OCS portal with an account assigned to the Account Administrator role.<br>

 ![ ](../../images/sign-in-screen.png)
 _Sign in window_